Micotil (Canada)This page contains information on Micotil for veterinary use.

 NOTE: Swelling at the subcutaneous site of injection may be observed but is transient and usually mild.

-CONTRAINDICATIONS: DO NOT ADMINISTER INTRAVENOUSLY.
+CONTRAINDICATIONS: DO NOT USE IN AUTOMATICALLY POWERED SYRINGES.
+DO NOT ADMINISTER INTRAVENOUSLY.
 INTRAVENOUS INJECTION IN CATTLE AND LAMBS HAS BEEN FATAL.

 DO NOT ADMINISTER TO ANIMALS OTHER THAN CATTLE OR SHEEP.
 INJECTION OF TILMICOSIN IN SWINE, GOATS AND NON-HUMAN PRIMATES HAS BEEN FATAL.
 TILMICOSIN MAY BE FATAL IN HORSES AND OTHER EQUIDS.